Seven members of Washington family dead in head-on Oregon crash

 Oregon state patrol says an SUV crossed the center line and collided with an SUV carrying seven members of a Washington family

-Seven members of a Washington family, including five children aged 2 to 11, were killed on Monday in a two car collision in Eastern Washington.
+Seven members of a Washington family, including five children aged 2 to 11, were killed on Monday in a two car collision in Eastern Oregon.

 Oregon State Police said the crash occurred on Highway 78 in Harney County near milepost 30 southeast of Burns when Mark Robert Rundell, 48, of Prairie City, Oregon, crossed the center lane in a 1999 Toyota 4Runner.

-Note: An earlier version of this story mistakenly reported the accident occurred in eastern Washington.